Rynorbu/Rynorbu.github.io/_posts/2024-03-19-DBS101_FlippedClass5.md

 The address is not stored with each book but is instead linked to the author.
 This avoids redundancy, meeting the requirements of 2NF.

-3. Third Normal Form
+## Third Normal Form

 In 3NF, we need to ensure that there are no transitive dependencies.
 This means that non-key attributes should not depend on other non-key attributes.

-#### For example;
+### For example;

 ![alt text](../normal_form/3nf.png)

-This table violates the 3rd Normal Form because there is a transitive dependency where the Student_Course table the Instructor depends on Course ID, not on the entire key.
+The table "student_courses" violates the 3rd Normal Form because there is a transitive dependency where the Instructor depends on Course ID, not on the entire key.

 I have created 2 tables: